abourne1/cracking_workshops/README.md

 9.12: Given two nodes in a binary tree T,design an algorithm that computes their LCA (least common ancestor).
 Assume that each node has a parent pointer.
 The tree has n nodes and height h.
 Your algorithm should run in 0(1) space and O(h) time.

+<h4> [ Heaps ]</h4>

+10.5: Design an O(n logk) time algorithm that reads a sequence of n elements and for each element, starting from the k-th element, prints the k-th largest element read up to that point.
+The length of the sequence is not known in advance.
+Your algorithm cannot use more than O(k) additional storage.

+10.6: The input consists of a very long sequence of numbers.
+Each number is at most k positions away from its correctly sorted position.
+Design an algorithm that outputs the numbers in the correct order and uses O(k) storage, independent of the number of elements processed.

 ———— Intermediate:
 <h3> [ Stack ] </h3>
 8.6: Design an algorithm that processes buildings as they are presented to it and tracks the buildings that have a view of the sunset.
 The number of buildings is not known in advance.
 Buildings are given in east-to-west order and are specified by their heights.
 The amount of memory your algorithm uses should depend solely on the number of buildings that have a view; in particular it should not depend on the number of buildings processed.